LBJ: The Man We Hate to Love

 Whenever I hear someone waxing idiotic about the "radical liberalism" of a Barack Obama or a Bill Clinton or a Jimmy Carter I'm usually torn between the urge to giggle or to vomit.
 Show me a person who seriously believes that the aforementioned are real live, bona fide lefties and I'll show you a person seriously lacking even a remedial understanding of the history of the United States of America.
 Time for a history lesson.
 The last, truly liberal president left the White House on January 20, 1969.
 His name was Lyndon Baines Johnson.

-n of Robert Caro's fourth volume that ponders the life of this strange and extraordinary man.
+Last week, like every other history junkie in the country, I was looking forward to the publication of Robert Caro's fourth volume that ponders the life of this strange and extraordinary man.
 The first volume was published in 1982, Volume Three came out over a decade ago - and we still have volume five to look forward to.
 What a long, strange trip it's been.
 Caro, who is in his late seventies, has said that he is not sure he will live long enough to finish this epic biography.
 Keep your fingers crossed and your hands folded.

-stand the machinations of American politics.
+When Lyndon Johnson left the White House I was just a child and only beginning to faintly understand the machinations of American politics.
 At the dawn of 1969 all I knew about the man was that he was the president and that a lot of people (my Democratic father among them) were pretty pissed off at him.
 Less than a year earlier on March 31, 1968, he had stunned the country by announcing that he would not seek a second full term as president.
 He knew he was finished.
 The Vietnam war had polarized the country in general and the Democratic party - his party - in particular.
 The ultimate irony is the fact that he died on January 22, 1973, two days after that second term would have ended.
 I often wonder whether a second term would have extended his life - or killed him sooner.

-ll mark the fortieth anniversary of the day former President Johnson died unexpectedly of a massive heart attack.
+Next year will mark the fortieth anniversary of the day former President Johnson died unexpectedly of a massive heart attack.
 Time heals all wounds as they say.
 For almost a half a century Lyndon Johnson has been the Democratic party's Invisible Man - much in the same way the Republicans today ignore the legacy of Theodore Roosevelt (although for entirely different reasons).
 To many minds, the "Great Society" of his dreams seems quaint and utopian.
 The man himself is seen as the anti-JFK; awkward, graceless - even vulgar.
 He's become the liberals' eccentric uncle - an embarrassment.
 It shouldn't be that way.
 The time is long overdue for progressives in this country to reassess this great - and greatly flawed - American.

-Lyndon Johnson loved being president - or at least until Vietnam started to consume him.
+Like his idol Franklin Roosevelt, Lyndon Johnson loved being president - or at least until Vietnam started to consume him.
 His twelve years as the most powerful man in the senate and nearly three years as John F. Kennedy's vice-president had prepared him well for the job.
 By the time he entered the White House he knew damned-near everyone on Capitol Hill.
 He knew their wives.
 He knew their kids.
 He knew what they wanted and - most importantly - he knew what they feared.
 He knew where they were vulnerable politically - and in some cases personally!
 Old Lyndon was the politician's politician.
 The guy was the wheeler-dealer supreme.
 He got things done and he usually got what he wanted.

 He was the type of politician that makes liberals want to tear their hair out.
 But for that "stupid fucking war" (as Molly Ivins always called it) he would today be remembered as one of the greatest presidents in American history.
 He's not.
 In fact he's remembered as a colossal failure of Shakespearean proportions.
 He trusted the "Harvards" (as he called men like Robert McNamara and Dean Rusk) to advise him on foreign and military policy and it blew up in his face, destroying his administration.
 His hand-picked successor, Vice-President Hubert H. Humphrey, could not undo the damage done.
 The 1968 Democratic convention disintegrated into a police riot, the party ripped apart.
 The year ended with President-elect Richard Milhaus Nixon preparing to enter the White House.
 Remember how nicely that worked out?"A man without a vote is man without protection."